leveste/EternalBasher/meath00k/readme.md

 ## EntityHero Setup

-EntityHero[https://github.com/nopjne/EntityHero "EntityHero"] is a tool to edit Doom Eternal's .entities files.
+[EntityHero](https://github.com/nopjne/EntityHero "EntityHero") is a tool to edit Doom Eternal's .entities files.
 To use all of its features, like the meath00k integration, first make sure you got meath00k working.

 Then, create a script called "EntityHero.sh" with the following commands:
 ```